What is a PCB (printed circuit board) layout?

 Copper Thickness in PCB Board

 It is recommended to select copper with a finished thickness of 1 to 2 ounces per sq. ft. but designers generally prefer to choose 1 ounce of finished copper thickness.
-This may cause problems as it may fail to provide the adequate amount of plating in vias and thru holes.
+This may cause problems as it may fail to provide an adequate amount of plating in vias and thru-holes.

 Choosing the correct tool for PCB design is a very important and fundamental step.
 It is recommended to select tools that best suit the requirements for the PCB design as choosing the wrong one can create problems like design delays and increased manufacturing costs.